Breakthrough Energy Foundation

 What They Don't Fund

-Mature Renewable Technologies: The organization deliberately avoids incremental improvements to already-commercialized technologies like conventional solar panels and wind turbines.
+Mature Renewable Technologies: The organisation deliberately avoids incremental improvements to already-commercialised technologies like conventional solar panels and wind turbines.
 As Gates explained at inception, while these technologies "have made a lot of progress," the focus is on breakthrough innovations rather than mature solutions.

 Commercially Viable Technologies: Projects that are already market-ready or have clear pathways to commercial success through traditional venture capital are not the target—Breakthrough Energy focuses on high-risk innovations with 20-year return horizons.